K-19: The Widowmaker: Production

-Klaus Badelt wrote the film's late-Romantic-styled score.

-Historical accuracy
+The producers made some efforts to work with the original crew of K-19, who took exception to the first version of the script available to them, and called for an end to Russian cooperation with the filmmakers.
 The nickname "The Widowmaker" was used only in the film.
 In real life, the submarine had no nickname until the nuclear accident on July 3, 1961, when it received the nickname "Hiroshima".

-The film shows several officers attempting to commit mutiny aboard the K-19.
-In real life, there was no mutiny attempt, though Captain Zatayev was worried enough about the possibility of mutiny that he had almost of all the submarine's small arms thrown overboard.

 Reception

-K-19: The Widowmaker received mixed reviews.
-It has a 61% approval rating on Rotten Tomatoes based on 170 reviews, with an average score of 6.09/10.
-It is summarized as being "A gripping drama even though the filmmakers have taken liberties with the facts."
-Metacritic calculated an average score of 58 out of 100 based on 35 reviews, indicating "mixed or average reviews".
+On Rotten Tomatoes reported that 59% of 170 critics gave the film a positive review.
+The website's critics consensus reads: "A gripping drama even though the filmmakers have taken liberties with the facts."
+Metacritic calculated a weighted average score of 58 out of 100 based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 When K-19: The Widowmaker was premiered in Russia in October 2002, 52 veterans of the K-19 submarine accepted flights to the Saint Petersburg premiere; despite what they saw as technical as well as historical compromises, they praised the film and, in particular, the performance of Harrison Ford.

 In his review, film critic Roger Ebert compared K-19: The Widowmaker to other classic films of the genre, "Movies involving submarines have the logic of chess: The longer the game goes, the fewer the possible remaining moves.
-K-19: The Widowmaker joins a tradition that includes Das Boot and The Hunt for Red October and goes all the way back to Run Silent, Run Deep.
-The variables are always oxygen, water pressure and the enemy.
-Can the men breathe, will the sub implode, will depth charges destroy it?"
+K-19: The Widowmaker joins a tradition that includes Das Boot and The Hunt for Red October and goes back to Run Silent, Run Deep."

-Stanley Kauffmann of The New Republic wrote: "Why did movie moguls think that this was the right moment for a tale of unflinching loyalty to the Soviet Union?"

-In a 2023 interview with James Hibberd of The Hollywood Reporter, Ford cited his role as Alexei Vostrikov as one of his roles he is most proud of regardless how K-19: The Widowmaker was received, as he considers it a good movie and that's why he is proud of it.
+In a 2023 interview with James Hibberd of The Hollywood Reporter, Ford cited his role as Alexei Vostrikov as one of the roles he is most proud of playing, and considered the movie to be good in spite of its lukewarm critical reception.